ChuoqiChen12/ChuoqiChen12.github.io/_posts/2021-07-25-twisted_MoTe2.md

 For twisted samples, the relative rotation angle increases the distance between the upper and lower layers.
 The larger the angle of relative rotation and the larger the distance, the greater the negative impact on the interaction between layers.
 In this project, AFM can not only be used for cutting and surface cleaning of the underlying sample surface, but also to enhance the interaction between layers through AFM flattening technology.</p>

 <p align="justify">
 According to relevant literature, due to the uneven substrate and insufficient pressing force during mechanical cleavage, the thickness of graphene is higher than that of a single layer of atoms, which shows that graphene is not tightly combined with the substrate.
 A close contact between the graphene and the substrate is achieved through the contact mode scanning of the atomic force microscope - to achieve flattening.
 Similar turning angle samples are not equal to the thickness of two layers of samples stacked directly, and the interaction is not tightly bound and the distance brought by the relative turning angle affects the interaction.
 Similar to surface cleaning, this method physically flattens the sample.
 The enhanced interaction is achieved by applying the appropriate force to the 2D sample, that is, the force that is tightly bound to the sample surface but fails to scrape the sample, scans the sample surface in AFM contact mode and reduces the thickness of the twisted sample force effect.
 This method does not cause damage to the sample surface and is the appropriate method for this project.
-The stronger the scan, the more obvious the cleaning effect.
-[30]</p>
+The stronger the scan, the more obvious the cleaning effect. <a id = "ref30"></a>[30]</p>

 #### Heat Annealing
 <p align="justify">